IvanBongiorni/RNN_TimeSeries-Forecast/README.md

+# WORK IN PROGRESS

 # Convolutional Recurrent Seq2seq Model for Wikipedia Web Traffic Forecasting

 ## Description
-The model is hybrid Seq2seq with LSTM and Convolutional Encoder.
+The model is a Convolutional-Recurrent Neural Network for time series forecast.
 It is implemented in **TensorFlow 2.1** and trained on the Wikipedia [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting) dataset from Kaggle.

 ## Model Structure
-See this how_it_works.md file.
+For a detailed explanation of its implementation, see [how_it_works.md]() file.

 ## Structure of the repository
 - `config.yaml`: configuration file for hyperparameters